zilliztech/zdoc/docs/tutorials/users-roles/manage-orgs-and-members.md

 As an Organization Owner, you can assign invitees as either Organization Owners or Members.
 However, as an Organization Member, invitees can only be designated as Organization Members.

+Enter the email addresses of the users you wish to invite.
+They will receive an invitation via email, which must be accepted within 48 hours to join the organization.
+You can [revoke or resend this invitation](./manage-orgs-and-members#revoke-or-resend-an-invitation) anytime before it's accepted.

 <Admonition type="info" icon="📘" title="Notes">

 Each time you can invite one or more users with the same role to the organization.
 Each organization can have up to 1,000 members.